ChyunKim/ChyunKim/README.md

 ### 🌟Life goals :
 My life goal is to be the CEO.
-I don't have any concrete plans yet, but I want to be a person who helps certain people.
+I don't have any specific plans yet, but I want to be a person who helps certain people.
 As a CEO, I want a lot of people to live comfortably because of me.